thomascastleman/intensive-selection/README.md

 ## ALGORITHM SUMMARY

-The solution uses a combination of a backtracking technique and the <a href="https://en.wikipedia.org/wiki/2-opt" target="_blank">2-opt local search algorithm</a> for optimization.
+The solution uses a combination of a <a href="https://en.wikipedia.org/wiki/Backtracking">backtracking technique</a> and the <a href="https://en.wikipedia.org/wiki/2-opt" target="_blank">2-opt local search algorithm</a> for optimization.

 Backtracking is used to solve the initial constraint satisfaction problem of creating a matching that does not violate any hard constraints, since the capacity constraints are relaxed enough that it is feasible to use this approach without running into issues of time complexity.